Sibiu

 Sibiu (/si:ˈbju:/ see-BEW, /ro/, Hermannstadt /de/, Hungarian: Nagyszeben, Cibinium, Transylvanian Saxon: Härmeschtat or Hermestatt) is a city in central Romania, situated in the historical region of Transylvania.
 Located some 275 km north-west of Bucharest, the city straddles the Cibin River, a tributary of the Olt River.
 Now the seat of Sibiu County, between 1692 and 1791 and 1849–65, Sibiu was the capital of the Principality of Transylvania.
 Until 1876, the Hecht house in Sibiu served as the seat of the Transylvanian Saxon University.

 Nicknamed The Town with Eyes for the eyebrow dormers on many old buildings, the town is a popular tourist destination.
 It is known for its culture, history, cuisine, and architecture.

 Several fortified villages near Sibiu, such as Biertan and Valea Viilor, were inscribed as a UNESCO World Heritage Site in 1993 under the collective listing "Villages with Fortified Churches in Transylvania".
 Separately, in 2004, the historical center of Sibiu was added to Romania's tentative list of UNESCO World Heritage Sites, but has not yet been officially inscribed.
 It was later designated the European Capital of Culture in 2007, alongside Luxembourg City.
 In 2008, Forbes ranked Sibiu as "Europe's 8th-most idyllic place to live".
 In 2019, Sibiu was named the European Region of Gastronomy and hosted a European Union summit.
 In 2021, it also hosted the European Wandering Capital event, the continent’s most prominent hiking and eco-tourism gathering.

 Sibiu is also known nationally and internationally for its Christmas market.
 Renowned personalities include Transylvanian Saxon scientists Conrad Haas and Hermann Oberth, who were both pioneers of rocketry.
-The company Elrond, which created the eGold cryptocurrency (among the biggest in the world), was founded by people from Sibiu.

-As of 2021 census, the city has a population of 134,309, making it the 15th-largest city in Romania.
+As of 2021 census, the city has a population of 134,309, making it the 15th most populous city in Romania.
 The proposed Sibiu metropolitan area has a population of 267,170.
 The town also administers the village of Păltiniș, a ski resort located 35 kilometres to the southwest.

 During the High and Late Middle Ages, Sibiu was the most important cultural and administrative centre of the Transylvanian Saxons.
 It is called Härmeschtat in their local dialect, which is close to Luxembourgish, from which it primarily descended during the Ostsiedlung.

 Name

 The name of the city derives from the Bulgar-Turkic name Sibin<Sebin<Säbin, perhaps meaning "rejoice".
 An archaic version of the Romanian name Sibiu is Sibiiu, while an obsolete folk name is Sâghii, formerly spelled Sîghii.
 Its Hungarian name is Nagyszeben ("Big/Greater Sibiu"), or colloquially, Szeben.

 In German, it is called Hermannstadt ("Hermann's town"), while in the local Transylvanian Saxon dialect, it is known as Härmeschtat.
 In Yiddish, it is called סעבען Seben or הערמאנשטאט Hermanshtat.

-A number of other languages also have their own variants of the city's name, like Czech Sibiň, Polish Sybin, Serbo-Croatian Sibinj, archaic Bulgarian Сибин (Sibin), archaic French Sébeste or Ceben and the proposed Esperanto name Sibio.
+A number of other languages also have their own variants of the city's name, like Czech Sibiň, Polish Sybin, Serbo-Croatian Sibinj / Сибињ, archaic Bulgarian Сибин (Sibin), archaic French Sébeste or Ceben and the proposed Esperanto name Sibio.